 If your partner surprised you with the perfect engagement ring, you might be wondering if you really need to add another ring to your fourth finger once you're married.
 What's the difference between an engagement ring and a wedding ring?
 And, as you're likely wondering, if you love your engagement ring so much, do you really need to add a wedding band, or can you simply continue to wear your engagement ring solo after you're married?
 Let's get these engagement ring versus wedding ring etiquette questions answered once and for all.

-Engagement Ring vs. Wedding Ring
+An Engagement Ring Versus a Wedding Ring

-When To Pick Out Wedding Bands
+When to Pick Out Wedding Bands

-If you're unsure about what kind of wedding band you want initially, she also suggests wearing your engagement ring for a few months before you choose the wedding ring.
-Your preferences might change, so take your engagement ring for a spin to get a better grasp of the wedding band you're envisioning as your big day draws closer.
+If you're unsure about the kind of band you want, wear your engagement ring for a few months before you choose the wedding ring.
+Your preferences might change, so take your engagement ring for a spin to get a better grasp of the band you're envisioning closer to the big day.

 Do You Need Both?

 Ultimately, this really comes down to personal preference.
 If you like the traditional look, then yes, of course.
 Whether you're adding an eternity band set with pavé diamonds or a plain metal band, a wedding ring and engagement ring pairing is a timeless and beautiful look.
 And a recent trend that shows no sign of waning is building a ring stack of three (or more!) bands, often with mixed metals and styles.

 Of course, it's perfectly fine if you'd rather wear just one ring to symbolize both your engagement and your (future) married status.
 Here are a few sensible reasons why some brides opt to wear just one ring: